Liam Fox: Bahrain

+In March 2013, Fox was one of the chief guests at a conference in Bahrain designed to rally Western opinion to the side of the Bahrain government in its struggle against the Arab Spring.
+In August 2014, Fox argued that the UK should start bombing Islamist extremists in northern Iraq.
+The following month this became government policy.

 Brexit

 Fox supported Brexit at the EU Referendum 2016, and is a self-proclaimed "staunch Eurosceptic".
 Following this assertion, he stated that he wants a "clean break" from Brussels, in order to regain "national sovereignty".
 In July 2019 he acknowledged that no deal could lead to the breakup of the United Kingdom.

 In March 2018, Fox said that he would "no longer support" an extension to the EU transition period.
 He had previously said that a post-Brexit trade deal "should be the easiest in human history".
 By July 2019 he recognised that a deal with the US would "take time" and that despite reaching "above 99% of agreement" on a deal based on Canada's existing deal with the EU, the Canadians were now looking at the zero-tariff access being promised in the event of no deal.

 On 30 November 2018, he came out in support for Theresa May's Brexit deal, calling it the best possible deal that safely delivers Brexit.